How to grow chards

 If you pick the outer leaves before they become hard and yellow, the greens can go on producing young leaves up to one year.
 It is appropriate to perform this task, even if one does not need the plant as food, to encourage its growth.

 For harvesting, just cut the outer leaves, which are the largest.
 Harvesting is done by hand using a sharp knife.
 We must be careful when cutting to avoid damaging the inner leaves.

 When preparing the ground it is important to provide organic fertilizer in the form of manure.
 The proper ratio would be about 2 to three kilos per square meter.
-This fertilizer should be mixed well with the land and penetrate to a depth of 30 to 35 cm.
-Later, the younger plants might need a paid extra liquid from time to time.
+This fertilizer should be mixed well with the soil and penetrate to a depth of 30 to 35 cm.
+Later, the younger plants might need an extra liquid fertilizer from time to time.

 The main pests that affect them are:

 Aphids: attacking the lower parts and tender, causing damage to them.
 We can control it with chemical or by other means more natural.
 (For more information on aphids)

 The beet fly (Pegomya hyoscyami) The larvae of this insect, also known as leafminers, dig tunnels in the leaves that determine them to dry them.
 When the attack occurs in the youth of the plants, it affects their growth.
 To address this scourge at a not very developed stage, you can boot the affected leaves.
 A significant infection will require the use of insecticides.

 The spider mite (Peronospora parasitica f.sp. brassicae) is a disease caused by fungi during wetter times of making the leaves turn yellow.
 Although it can be treated with a specific product is best to choose plantlets that are free of the disease.

 - The leaf miner: (Liriomyza huidobrensis) very small flies, black, whose larvae dig galleries in the interior of the leaves.
 They are treated with a systemic insecticide.